 MonsterInsights is the most user-friendly Google Analytics plugin for WordPress.

-It enables anyone, including the beginners, to install, set up and use Google Analytics in WordPress easily, without having to touch any code.
+It enables anyone, including beginners, to install, set up and use Google Analytics in WordPress easily, without having to touch any code.

 MonsterInsights offers different reports that make finding meaningful data in Google Analytics very easy.